Éric Zemmour: Accusations of sexual harassment

-WikiZedia: Attempts to manipulate Wikipedia page
+Wikipedia page manipulation

-In February 2022, "WikiZedia" team (Wikipedia + Zemmour) which is a shadow group working covertly within the digital division of Zemmour's campaign team was organized to alter articles at French Wikipedia in order to promote his profile.
-The team attempted to repeatedly rewrite Zemmour's Wikipedia article, made him "as visible as possible" by inserting links and quotations from him on other articles, and engaged in historical negationism to promote Zemmour's discredited assertion that the Vichy government had tried to rescue French Jews from the Nazis.
+In February 2022, a shadow group working covertly within the digital division of Zemmour's campaign team was organized to alter articles at French Wikipedia in order to promote his profile.
+The "WikiZedia" team attempted to repeatedly rewrite Zemmour's Wikipedia article, made him "as visible as possible" by inserting links and quotations from him on other articles, and engaged in historical negationism to promote Zemmour's discredited assertion that the Vichy government had tried to rescue French Jews from the Nazis.

-After they were discovered, and Zemmour's director of digital strategy confirmed his team's efforts, administrators at French Wikipedia banned seven editors at 13:25 on 17 February 2022, including User:Cheep who joined on 31 December 2006 and was banned from English Wikipedia at 20:08 on 19 February 2022.
-They were consequently globally banned from Wikimedia Foundation at 17:28 on 1 June 2022.
+After they were discovered, and Zemmour's director of digital strategy confirmed his team's efforts, administrators at French Wikipedia banned seven editors, including a 15-year veteran who was a respected contributor.

+"Francicised names" website controversy

+During his campaign for the 2022 presidential elections, a website where people could type in their name and get an allegedly "French" version of it assigned to them was created.
+This was made to mock Zemmour's views on the idea of France gradually losing its "real" French roots.